 The maximum amount for a loan is normally $1,500.00, though in exceptional circumstances we consider loans of up to $2,000.

 Please note that the trustees generally meet on the third Friday of each month.
-Applicants need to send their applications to the Co-ordinator at least two weeks before each meeting so that the Co-ordinator and Trustees have enough time to consider them.
+Applicants need to send their applications to the Trustees at least two weeks before each meeting so that the Trustees have enough time to consider them.

 If the application is straight forward, the Trustees are able to discuss it at the meeting, and someone would be in touch with the applicant afterwards to arrange an interview, or to tell the applicant that their application was unsuccessful and why.